Food poisoning

 Food poisoning is caused by eating something that has been contaminated with germs.

-- is not stored correctly – for example, it's not been frozen or chilled
+- not stored correctly – for example, it's not been frozen or chilled

-- is handled by someone who's ill or has not washed their hands
+- handled by someone who's ill or has not washed their hands

 Any type of food can cause food poisoning.